Meet the Front Line Staff of Wexford Rape Crisis

 Bernadette Lacey, Panel Counsellor

-Bernadette Lacey, Panel Counsellor, Dip Gestalt, Dip HE, RGN, MIACP
+Bernadette Lacey, Adult Counsellor, Dip Gestalt, Dip HE, RGN, MIACP

 Bernadette is a Gestalt Psychotherapist.
 She works very much on a holistic level encompassing mind body and spirit of clients.
 She has a deep interest in working with childhood trauma and its effects in adulthood.
 She also has an abiding love of nature and a passionate belief in the healing and therapeutic powers of the connection with our natural environment and in particular, trees, and feels this to be a very valuable and profound resource which forms an intrinsic part of her work with clients.
 Bernadette feels the earth has a very forgiving, soothing and calming effect on our system when we spend time with nature, and helps us to regulate our physical, emotional and psychological selves in order to manage life’s challenges better.
 She believes that sometimes there just aren’t words for what has been suffered and the earth doesn’t need them in order to heal us.